LiuYuancheng/Deepseek_Local_LATA/Articles/3_BrowserUseWithDeepSeek/readme.md

-# Use Local/LAN DeepSeek Service Control Browser
+# Creating an MCP Agent with Local/LAN DeepSeek Service for Browser Control

-This article will introduce how to use the impressive browser interaction library [browser-use](https://github.com/browser-use/browser-use) with the deepseek LLM Module to create a Agent which can help operate the browser to finish some tasks or generate network traffic with human language.
-We will introduce step by steps to setup the Ollama Deepseek service in the LAN, then link the agent to the agent to control the browser.
+In this article, we explore how to build an AI-driven Model Context Protocol (MCP) Agent that can help user to operate a web browser to complete tasks or generate network traffic based on human language instructions.
+This is achieved using the powerful [browser-use](https://github.com/browser-use/browser-use) library in combination with a Local/LAN configured DeepSeek LLM module service.

+We will Introduce step by step through setting up the **Ollama DeepSeek service** in a local LAN environment, integrating it with the MCP Agent, and integrate with browser automation.
+Since the DeepSeek model runs locally, you won't have to worry about the "deepseek service busy" issues and token fees.
+Additionally, this setup allows for testing various models or including customized fine-tuned DeepSeek versions to compare the performance of different models.

+This article will cover the following sections:

+- **Agent Test Scenario Introduction** – Overview of use cases with the demo.
+- **Agent Operation Detailed Design** – Technical introduction of how the MCP Agent interacts with the browser.
+- **Test Environment Setup** – Configuring the local DeepSeek service and browser interaction module.
+- **Test Result Summary and Conclusion** – Evaluating performance, insights, and potential improvements.

 ```
 # Created:     2025/03/08